-The Nestlé Corporate Governance Report 2019 follows the SIX Swiss Exchange Directive on Information relating to Corporate Governance.
+The Nestlé Corporate Governance Report 2020 follows the SIX Swiss Exchange Directive on Information relating to Corporate Governance.
 Additional information can be found in the Compensation Report.
-Nestlé S.A. complies with the recommendations of the Swiss Code of Best Practice for Corporate Governance, as in force at December 31, 2019.
+Nestlé S.A. complies with the recommendations of the Swiss Code of Best Practice for Corporate Governance, as in force at December 31, 2020.

-To avoid duplication of information, cross-referencing to other reports is made in some sections, namely the Annual Review 2019, the Financial Statements 2019 that comprise the Consolidated Financial Statements of the Nestlé Group and the Financial Statements of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in this report (page 51) or on:
+To avoid duplication of information, cross-references to other reports are made in some sections, namely to the Annual Review 2020, the Financial Statements 2020, which comprise the Consolidated Financial Statements of the Nestlé Group and the Financial Statements of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in this report (page 53) or on: www.nestle.com/investors/corporate-governance/articles.

-www.nestle.com/investors/corporate-governance/articles.

-The Consolidated Financial Statements of the Nestlé Group 2019 comply with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and with Swiss law.
+The Consolidated Financial Statements of the Nestlé Group 2020 comply with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and with Swiss law.
 Where necessary, these disclosures have been extended to comply with the requirements of the SIX Swiss Exchange Directive on Financial Reporting.